LarsDenBakker/rollup-plugin-dynamic-import-variables/README.md

 # Rollup plugin dynamic import variables

-Plugin to support variables in dynamic imports in rollup.
+Plugin to support variables in dynamic imports in Rollup.

 Turns: